trevorsharp/youtubecast/README.md

 ### Playlists With New Items Added to the End

 Note that for playlists, the podcast feed will return with the first 50 videos in the playlist (from the top).
 If the playlist has more than 50 videos and new videos are added to the end of the playlist, then the podcast feed may not include the newest videos.
 Unfortunately, YouTube's APIs make it cost-prohibitive to get the items at the end of long playlists.
-If you want to have these type of playlists in your podcast player, you can self-host this project (using the information above) and set the environment variable `ENABLE_PLAYLIST_SORTING=true`.
+If you want to have these type of playlists in your podcast player, you can set the environment variable `ENABLE_PLAYLIST_SORTING=true`.
 Alternatively, if you are the creator of the playlist, you can set the playlist's sort order to newest on top.